abhisarmittal/NJRSF/README.md

 app-noIntegration is a webhook which works completely fine without integration

 app-awhere is attempting to make an awhere integration.
-As of 3:45 on 3/2/19, it is working.
-However, most of the awhere class is commented out.
+As of 4:30 on 3/2/19, it is working.

 ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
 DO NOT RENAME FILES.